aurowallet/docs/readme-1/connect-wallet.md

 ## Request Account

-Interacting with auro wallet require connect account.
+Interacting with Auro Wallet require connect account.
 This method returns an array when user confirm authorizes, which contains address that authenticated.
 The current array returns one address at a time.
 Returns a ProviderError when user reject authorization.

 ```typescript
 const account:string[]|ProviderError = await window?.mina.requestAccounts()